Passwork has unveiled a password manager that’s built to protect company data

 The risk of identity theft has also increased due to advancements in technology.
-In this case, if a cybercriminal plans to commit identity theft or credit card fraud, they gain access to their victim’s personal data through phishing, pharming, keylogging, and sniffing.
-Phishing occurs when a bait is embedded in fraudulent messages.
+In this case, if a cybercriminal plans to commit identity theft or credit card fraud.
+They gain access to their victim’s personal data through phishing, pharming, keylogging, and sniffing.
+Phishing occurs when the bait is embedded in fraudulent messages.
 The bait directs victims to an external site and encourages them to share personal information such as usernames, passwords, or bank details.
 Going one step further, pharming uses malware to reroute internet users to fake versions of websites to enter their personal details.
 Keylogging is a type of malware that will secretly log everything that a person types, capture their account information and other personal details.
-Finally, sniffing is when a person is connected to an unsecured public Wi-Fi network, and hackers steal data by “sniffing” their victims’ internet traffic with special tools.
+Finally, sniffing is when a person is connected to an unsecured public Wi-Fi network.
+And hackers steal data by “sniffing” their victims’ internet traffic with special tools.

 In an attempt to ramp up IT security and help businesses with their password management, Passwork has created a self-hosted password manager for business teams.
 This system makes dealing with corporate passwords easy.
 Employees can quickly find the right passwords, with all their company’s data safely stored on their server, while user rights, actions, and changes, are all managed by the administrator.
 The Passwork team understands the importance of cybersecurity and how crucial strong passwords are for securing sensitive data within a company.
 Passwork solves three main problems by safely storing self-hosted corporate passwords, working and collaborating with corporate passwords, and helping with administration and management.